Domestic goose: Characteristics

 Geese produce large edible eggs, weighing 120–170 g.
 They can be used in cooking just like chicken's eggs, though they have proportionally more yolk, and this cooks to a slightly denser consistency.
 The taste is much the same as that of a chicken egg, but gamier.

 Like their wild ancestors, domestic geese are very protective of their offspring and other members of the flock.
-The gander will normally place himself between any perceived threat and his family.
+The male goose, or gander will normally place himself between any perceived threat and his family.
 Owing to their highly aggressive nature, loud call and sensitivity to unusual movements, geese can contribute towards the security of a property.
 In late 1950s South Vietnam, the VNAF used flocks of geese to guard their parked aircraft at night due to the noise they would make at intruders.

 Because domestic geese descended from the greylag goose are effectively the same species as their wild ancestor (being a subspecies formed through domestication), escaped individuals readily breed with wild populations, resulting in the offspring sometimes resembling either one of their parents, or bearing mixed plumage with patterns of grey and white feathers and orange beaks.

 Due to their tendency to make noise when approached by strangers, about 500 geese were used to supplement dogs, drones, and humans to patrol the 533-km boundary between Chongzuo and Vietnam during the COVID-19 pandemic.
 An official commented that the birds, one of the most common livestock in the region, are sensitive to sounds and can sometimes be more aggressive than dogs.

+Culinary uses

+Geese are important to multiple culinary traditions.
+The meat, liver and other organs, fat, skin, blood and eggs are used culinarily in various cuisines.